tkem/carreralib/README.rst

    Timer(address=1, timestamp=243019, sector=1)
    >>> cu.request()
    Timer(address=0, timestamp=245704, sector=1)

-For Bluetooth access you will need the Carrera AppConnect(R) adapter, a Bluetooth Low Energy compatible device, and bluepy_ installed, which is only available for Linux.
-A serial connection should work on all platforms supported by pySerial_.

 For demonstration purposes, the ``carreralib`` module can also be used from the command line as a simple race management system (RMS).